 This is where it all began.
-The garden was begun in 1549 and was developed for what it is today for almost 200 years.
+The garden was begun in 1549 and now has been in existence for 500 years.

 It was owned by the wealthy Medici family and became the example of formal gardens for Europe and the western world.
 Before this garden there were just farms owned by the rich and military baronial castles; no gardens.